git/git.github.io/rev_news/drafts/edition-87.md

 a digest of all things Git.
 For our goals, the archives, the way we work, and how to contribute or to subscribe, see [the Git Rev News page](https://git.github.io/rev_news/rev_news/) on [git.github.io](http://git.github.io).

-This edition covers what happened during the month of May 2022.
+This edition covers what happened during the months of April and May 2022.

 ## Discussions